|

 -

-day of the year.
-The Midsummer festival celebrates the kingly
+the longest day of the year.
+The Midsummer festival celebrates the

-Celtic traditions it is also a celebration of the Mother Goddess
+traditions it is also a celebration of the Mother Goddess who is seen

 -

-representing the Sun God, the masculine aspects of the season.
+excellent decorations representing the Sun God, the masculine aspects

-Sunflowers and sunflower seeds are also excellent examples (provided
+of the season.
+Sunflowers and sunflower seeds are also excellent

-you've planted them in early spring).
-Or replace the early spring
+examples (provided you've planted them in early spring).
+Or replace the

-wreath on your door with a new summer decoration of red feathers
+early spring wreath on your door with a new summer decoration of red

-for for sexuality and yellow feathers for prosperity, intertwined
+feathers for for sexuality and yellow feathers for prosperity,

-or braided with ivy.
-Alter candles should be of gold and red.
+intertwined or braided with ivy.
+Alter candles should be of gold and

 -

-for monetary wealth, (providing you once again have had an early
+decorations for monetary wealth, (providing you once again have had an

 - American traditions ~ Lammas